ltdrdata/ComfyUI-Workflow-Component/README.md

 ![component-use](misc/component-use.png)

 * When you load a .component.json file or load a workflow created with .component.json, the component is automatically loaded.
+* This [tutorial video](https://www.youtube.com/watch?v=JE5B1jsBOvk) provides a detailed walkthrough of the process of creating a component.

 ## How To Edit Component